3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 The line up for the best Banh Mi, Banh Mi Huynh Hoa, Saigon, HCMC, Vietnam

-Pro Tip: Use our Saigon Food Guide to HCMC’s best restaurants!
+Pro Tip: Use our Saigon Food Guide to find more of HCMC’s best restaurants!

 HCMC District 1 West End Attractions